When you need a HMO licence

 If you are a resident landlord

-If you reside in the building with three other persons it will not require a licence but must still adhere to Luton Council’s HMO Standards and The Management of Houses in Multiple Occupation (England) Regulations 2006 (Management Regs).
+If you reside in the building with three other unrelated persons it will not require a licence but must still adhere to Luton Council’s HMO Standards and The Management of Houses in Multiple Occupation (England) Regulations 2006 (Management Regs).

-If you reside in the building with four or more other persons it will be subject to mandatory licensing and you will need to apply for a licence.
+If you reside in the building with four or more other unrelated persons it will be subject to mandatory licensing and you will need to apply for a licence.
 For the purpose of calculating the number of persons living in the HMO the resident landlord and his household are regarded as one person.

 When you do not need a HMO licence

-Where unrelated occupiers live with a family but as carers or nannies, for example foster children, step children, the following property types are excluded from needing an HMO licence:
+The following property types are excluded from needing an HMO licence:

 - HMOs owned by housing associations